Using the DB2 ODBC driver with unixODBC

 Note If a data source with the same name is defined in both db2cli.ini and db2dsdriver.cfg (for example [DB2_SAMPLE] and dsn alias="DB2_SAMPLE"), the data source in db2cli.ini takes precedence.

-Testing the Data Source with dbcli
+Testing the data source with dbcli

-If the distribution for your version of the DB2 Data Server Driver for ODBC and CLI includes the dbcli program, you can verify that you data source is valid by connecting to your remote DB2 instance.
+If the distribution for your version of the DB2 Data Server Driver for ODBC and CLI includes the dbcli program, you can verify that your data source is valid by connecting to your remote DB2 instance.

-dbcli is a CLI program that is linked against the DB2 Data Server Driver for ODBC and CLI.
+dbcli is a CLI program that's linked against the DB2 Data Server Driver for ODBC and CLI.
 When given a data source to connect to, db2cli passes the data source name (DSN) to the DB2 Data Server Driver for ODBC and CLI.
 Unlike applications that link against an ODBC Driver Manager, db2cli does not rely on a Driver Manager to work out which ODBC driver the data source belongs to.
-The DB2 Data Server Driver for ODBC and CLI looks in its configuration file for a data source which matches the one it has been passed and attempts to connect to the DB2 database whose settings are contained in the data source.
+The DB2 Data Server Driver for ODBC and CLI looks in its configuration file for a data source that matches the one it has been passed and attempts to connect to the DB2 database whose settings are contained in the data source.

 The ODBC data source, which you will configure later, will rely on the data source you create in the DB2 ODBC driver configuration file, so unless the latter data source works, you will not be able to connect to DB2 from an ODBC application.